alire-project/alire/doc/catalog-format-spec.md

    sets](https://github.com/alire-project/semantic_versioning#types).

  - `project-files`: optional list of strings.
-Each is a path, relative to the root of the source directory, to a project file to be made available.
+Each is a path, relative to the root of the source directory, to a `.gpr` project file to be made available.
    Expressions are accepted.
 For instance:

    ```toml